Otto Schott, Ernst Abbe and Carl and Roderich Zeiss found the Schott & Associates Glass Technology

 As of 1963

-Establishment of production plants and sales offices in Western and Southern Europe.
+Establishment of production plants and sales offices in western and southern Europe.
 A sales office is opened in the U.S. (New York City).
 SCHOTT grows to become an international group of companies.

-First sales office in Asia (Tokio, Japan).
+First sales office in Asia (Tokyo).